HIPAA Violations & Tips to Stay Compliant

 - Simple and timely patient access.
 HIPAA requires that patients be able to review their EMR whenever they desire.
 The PHI software you use should be able to allow patients to establish user accounts.
 Usernames and temporary passwords can be supplied to all patients immediately, both for compliance and efficiency.

 - Noncompliant disposal of hard-copy PHI.
 HIPAA places significant focus on digital communications, but controlling paper copies of EMR is critical as well.
 You want to either have all paper documents under lock and key, accessible only to the appropriate staff members, or keep all the paperwork at a fully secured external location.
 Shredding of any paperwork for disposal should either be conducted in-house, with extreme care, or through an expert third party.Be careful that labels on the outside of patient folders do not convey health details.

 Taking advantage of HIPAA-compliant business associates

 HIPAA violations can be extremely costly, and staying compliant represents a time-consuming hassle for many healthcare organizations.
 Using fully HIPAA-Compliant Hosting solutions can remove the stress by allowing a company with two decades of data center expertise stand guard over your PHI.
-We offer a full lineup of 100 percent SSD Cloud Server solutions.
+We offer a full lineup of 100 percent HIPAA-Compliant Cloud Server solutions.

 Comic words by Kent Roberts and art by Leena Cruz.